geometry problems from Math Prize for Girls Problems (1st round) and Olympiad (final round)

 2014 Math Prize for Girls problems p17

-Let $ABC$ be a triangle.
-Points $D$, $E$, and $F$ are respectively on the sides $\overline{BC}$, $\overline{CA}$, and $\overline{AB}$ of $\triangle ABC$.
-Suppose that $ \frac{AE}{AC} = \frac{CD}{CB} = \frac{BF}{BA} = x$ for some $x$ with $\frac{1}{2} < x < 1$.
-Segments $\overline{AD}$, $\overline{BE}$, and $\overline{CF}$ cut the triangle into 7 nonoverlapping regions: 4 triangles and 3 quadrilaterals.
+Let ABC be a triangle.
+Points D, E, and F are respectively on the sides \overline{BC}, \overline{CA}, and \overline{AB} of \triangle ABC.
+Suppose that \frac{AE}{AC} = \frac{CD}{CB} = \frac{BF}{BA} = x for some x with \frac{1}{2} < x < 1.
+Segments \overline{AD}, \overline{BE}, and \overline{CF} cut the triangle into 7 nonoverlapping regions: 4 triangles and 3 quadrilaterals.
 The total area of the 4 triangles equals the total area of the 3 quadrilaterals.
-Compute the value of $x$.
+Compute the value of x.

-Let $ABC$ be a triangle.
-Points $D$, $E$, and $F$ are respectively on the sides $\overline{BC}$, $\overline{CA}$, and $\overline{AB}$ of $\triangle ABC$.
-Suppose that $ \frac{AE}{AC} = \frac{CD}{CB} = \frac{BF}{BA} = x$ for some $x$ with $\frac{1}{2} < x < 1$.
-Segments $\overline{AD}$, $\overline{BE}$, and $\overline{CF}$ cut the triangle into 7 nonoverlapping regions: 4 triangles and 3 quadrilaterals.
+Let ABC be a triangle.
+Points D, E, and F are respectively on the sides \overline{BC}, \overline{CA}, and \overline{AB} of \triangle ABC.
+Suppose that \frac{AE}{AC} = \frac{CD}{CB} = \frac{BF}{BA} = x for some x with \frac{1}{2} < x < 1.
+Segments \overline{AD}, \overline{BE}, and \overline{CF} cut the triangle into 7 nonoverlapping regions: 4 triangles and 3 quadrilaterals.
 The total area of the 4 triangles equals the total area of the 3 quadrilaterals.
-Compute the value of $x$.
+Compute the value of x.

 2015 Math Prize for Girls problems p11

-Let $A = (2, 0)$, $B = (0, 2)$, $C = (-2, 0)$, and $D = (0, -2)$.
-Compute the greatest possible value of the product $PA \cdot PB \cdot PC \cdot PD$, where $P$ is a point on the circle $x^2 + y^2 = 9$.
+Let A = (2, 0), B = (0, 2), C = (-2, 0), and D = (0, -2).
+Compute the greatest possible value of the product PA \cdot PB \cdot PC \cdot PD, where P is a point on the circle x^2 + y^2 = 9.

-Let $A = (2, 0)$, $B = (0, 2)$, $C = (-2, 0)$, and $D = (0, -2)$.
-Compute the greatest possible value of the product $PA \cdot PB \cdot PC \cdot PD$, where $P$ is a point on the circle $x^2 + y^2 = 9$.
+Let A = (2, 0), B = (0, 2), C = (-2, 0), and D = (0, -2).
+Compute the greatest possible value of the product PA \cdot PB \cdot PC \cdot PD, where P is a point on the circle x^2 + y^2 = 9.

-Let $C$ be a three-dimensional cube with edge length 1.
-There are 8 equilateral triangles whose vertices are vertices of $C$.
-The 8 planes that contain these 8 equilateral triangles divide $C$ into several nonoverlapping regions.
-Find the volume of the region that contains the center of $C$.
+Let C be a three-dimensional cube with edge length 1.
+There are 8 equilateral triangles whose vertices are vertices of C. The 8 planes that contain these 8 equilateral triangles divide C into several nonoverlapping regions.
+Find the volume of the region that contains the center of C.

 2015 Math Prize for Girls problems p20

-In the diagram below, the circle with center $A$ is congruent to and tangent to the circle with center $B$.
-A third circle is tangent to the circle with center $A$ at point $C$ and passes through point $B$.
-Points $C$, $A$, and $B$ are collinear.
-The line segment $\overline{CDEFG}$ intersects the circles at the indicated points.
-Suppose that $DE = 6$ and $FG = 9$.
-Find $AG$.
+In the diagram below, the circle with center A is congruent to and tangent to the circle with center B. A third circle is tangent to the circle with center A at point C and passes through point B. Points C, A, and B are collinear.
+The line segment \overline{CDEFG} intersects the circles at the indicated points.
+Suppose that DE = 6 and FG = 9.
+Find AG.

-In the diagram below, the circle with center $A$ is congruent to and tangent to the circle with center $B$.
-A third circle is tangent to the circle with center $A$ at point $C$ and passes through point $B$.
-Points $C$, $A$, and $B$ are collinear.
-The line segment $\overline{CDEFG}$ intersects the circles at the indicated points.
-Suppose that $DE = 6$ and $FG = 9$.
-Find $AG$.
+In the diagram below, the circle with center A is congruent to and tangent to the circle with center B. A third circle is tangent to the circle with center A at point C and passes through point B. Points C, A, and B are collinear.
+The line segment \overline{CDEFG} intersects the circles at the indicated points.
+Suppose that DE = 6 and FG = 9.
+Find AG.

 2016 Math Prize for Girls problems p1

-Let $T$ be a triangle with side lengths 3, 4, and 5.
-If $P$ is a point in or on $T$, what is the greatest possible sum of the distances from $P$ to each of the three sides of $T$?
+Let T be a triangle with side lengths 3, 4, and 5.
+If P is a point in or on T, what is the greatest possible sum of the distances from P to each of the three sides of T?

-Let $T$ be a triangle with side lengths 3, 4, and 5.
-If $P$ is a point in or on $T$, what is the greatest possible sum of the distances from $P$ to each of the three sides of $T$?
+Let T be a triangle with side lengths 3, 4, and 5.
+If P is a point in or on T, what is the greatest possible sum of the distances from P to each of the three sides of T?

 2016 Math Prize for Girls problems p8

 A strip is the region between two parallel lines.
-Let $A$ and $B$ be two strips in a plane.
-The intersection of strips $A$ and $B$ is a parallelogram $P$.
-Let $A'$ be a rotation of $A$ in the plane by $60^\circ$.
-The intersection of strips $A'$ and $B$ is a parallelogram with the same area as $P$.
-Let $x^\circ$ be the measure (in degrees) of one interior angle of $P$.
-What is the greatest possible value of the number $x$?
+Let A and B be two strips in a plane.
+The intersection of strips A and B is a parallelogram P. Let A' be a rotation of A in the plane by 60^\circ.
+The intersection of strips A' and B is a parallelogram with the same area as P. Let x^\circ be the measure (in degrees) of one interior angle of P. What is the greatest possible value of the number x?

 A strip is the region between two parallel lines.
-Let $A$ and $B$ be two strips in a plane.
-The intersection of strips $A$ and $B$ is a parallelogram $P$.
-Let $A'$ be a rotation of $A$ in the plane by $60^\circ$.
-The intersection of strips $A'$ and $B$ is a parallelogram with the same area as $P$.
-Let $x^\circ$ be the measure (in degrees) of one interior angle of $P$.
-What is the greatest possible value of the number $x$?
+Let A and B be two strips in a plane.
+The intersection of strips A and B is a parallelogram P. Let A' be a rotation of A in the plane by 60^\circ.
+The intersection of strips A' and B is a parallelogram with the same area as P. Let x^\circ be the measure (in degrees) of one interior angle of P. What is the greatest possible value of the number x?

 2016 Math Prize for Girls problems p15

-Let $H$ be a convex, equilateral heptagon whose angles measure (in degrees) $168^\circ$, $108^\circ$, $108^\circ$, $168^\circ$, $x^\circ$, $y^\circ$, and $z^\circ$ in clockwise order.
-Compute the number $y$.
+Let H be a convex, equilateral heptagon whose angles measure (in degrees) 168^\circ, 108^\circ, 108^\circ, 168^\circ, x^\circ, y^\circ, and z^\circ in clockwise order.
+Compute the number y.

-Let $H$ be a convex, equilateral heptagon whose angles measure (in degrees) $168^\circ$, $108^\circ$, $108^\circ$, $168^\circ$, $x^\circ$, $y^\circ$, and $z^\circ$ in clockwise order.
-Compute the number $y$.
+Let H be a convex, equilateral heptagon whose angles measure (in degrees) 168^\circ, 108^\circ, 108^\circ, 168^\circ, x^\circ, y^\circ, and z^\circ in clockwise order.
+Compute the number y.

 2016 Math Prize for Girls problems p16

-Let $A < B < C < D$ be positive integers such that every three of them form the side lengths of an obtuse triangle.
-Compute the least possible value of $D$.
+Let A < B < C < D be positive integers such that every three of them form the side lengths of an obtuse triangle.
+Compute the least possible value of D.

-Let $A < B < C < D$ be positive integers such that every three of them form the side lengths of an obtuse triangle.
-Compute the least possible value of $D$.
+Let A < B < C < D be positive integers such that every three of them form the side lengths of an obtuse triangle.
+Compute the least possible value of D.

-In the coordinate plane, consider points $A = (0, 0)$, $B = (11, 0)$, and $C = (18, 0)$.
-Line $\ell_A$ has slope 1 and passes through $A$.
-Line $\ell_B$ is vertical and passes through $B$.
-Line $\ell_C$ has slope $-1$ and passes through $C$.
-The three lines $\ell_A$, $\ell_B$, and $\ell_C$ begin rotating clockwise about points $A$, $B$, and $C$, respectively.
+In the coordinate plane, consider points A = (0, 0), B = (11, 0), and C = (18, 0).
+Line \ell_A has slope 1 and passes through A. Line \ell_B is vertical and passes through B. Line \ell_C has slope -1 and passes through C. The three lines \ell_A, \ell_B, and \ell_C begin rotating clockwise about points A, B, and C, respectively.
 They rotate at the same angular rate.
 At any given time, the three lines form a triangle.
 Determine the largest possible area of such a triangle.

 2017 Math Prize for Girls problems p2

-In the figure below, $BDEF$ is a square inscribed in $\triangle ABC$.
-If $\frac{AB}{BC} = \frac{4}{5}$, what is the area of $BDEF$ divided by the area of $\triangle ABC$?
+In the figure below, BDEF is a square inscribed in \triangle ABC.
+If \frac{AB}{BC} = \frac{4}{5}, what is the area of BDEF divided by the area of \triangle ABC?

-In the figure below, $BDEF$ is a square inscribed in $\triangle ABC$.
-If $\frac{AB}{BC} = \frac{4}{5}$, what is the area of $BDEF$ divided by the area of $\triangle ABC$?
+In the figure below, BDEF is a square inscribed in \triangle ABC.
+If \frac{AB}{BC} = \frac{4}{5}, what is the area of BDEF divided by the area of \triangle ABC?

 2017 Math Prize for Girls problems p12

-Let $S$ be the set of all real values of $x$ with $0 < x < \pi/2$ such that $\sin x$, $\cos x$, and $\tan x$ form the side lengths (in some order) of a right triangle.
-Compute the sum of $\tan^2 x$ over all $x$ in $S$.
+Let S be the set of all real values of x with 0 < x < \pi/2 such that \sin x, \cos x, and \tan x form the side lengths (in some order) of a right triangle.
+Compute the sum of \tan^2 x over all x in S.

-Let $S$ be the set of all real values of $x$ with $0 < x < \pi/2$ such that $\sin x$, $\cos x$, and $\tan x$ form the side lengths (in some order) of a right triangle.
-Compute the sum of $\tan^2 x$ over all $x$ in $S$.
+Let S be the set of all real values of x with 0 < x < \pi/2 such that \sin x, \cos x, and \tan x form the side lengths (in some order) of a right triangle.
+Compute the sum of \tan^2 x over all x in S.

 2017 Math Prize for Girls problems p17

-Circle $\omega_1$ with radius 3 is inscribed in a strip $S$ having border lines $a$ and $b$.
-Circle $\omega_2$ within $S$ with radius 2 is tangent externally to circle $\omega_1$ and is also tangent to line $a$.
-Circle $\omega_3$ within $S$ is tangent externally to both circles $\omega_1$ and $\omega_2$, and is also tangent to line $b$.
-Compute the radius of circle $\omega_3$.
+Circle \omega_1 with radius 3 is inscribed in a strip S having border lines a and b.
+Circle \omega_2 within S with radius 2 is tangent externally to circle \omega_1 and is also tangent to line a.
+Circle \omega_3 within S is tangent externally to both circles \omega_1 and \omega_2, and is also tangent to line b.
+Compute the radius of circle \omega_3.

-Circle $\omega_1$ with radius 3 is inscribed in a strip $S$ having border lines $a$ and $b$.
-Circle $\omega_2$ within $S$ with radius 2 is tangent externally to circle $\omega_1$ and is also tangent to line $a$.
-Circle $\omega_3$ within $S$ is tangent externally to both circles $\omega_1$ and $\omega_2$, and is also tangent to line $b$.
-Compute the radius of circle $\omega_3$.
+Circle \omega_1 with radius 3 is inscribed in a strip S having border lines a and b.
+Circle \omega_2 within S with radius 2 is tangent externally to circle \omega_1 and is also tangent to line a.
+Circle \omega_3 within S is tangent externally to both circles \omega_1 and \omega_2, and is also tangent to line b.
+Compute the radius of circle \omega_3.

 2017 Math Prize for Girls problems p19

 Up to similarity, there is a unique nondegenerate convex equilateral 13-gon whose internal angles have measures that are multiples of 20 degrees.
 Find it.
 Give your answer by listing the degree measures of its 13 external angles in clockwise or counterclockwise order.
 Start your list with the biggest external angle.
-You don't need to write the degree symbol $^\circ$
+You don't need to write the degree symbol ^\circ

 Up to similarity, there is a unique nondegenerate convex equilateral 13-gon whose internal angles have measures that are multiples of 20 degrees.
 Find it.
 Give your answer by listing the degree measures of its 13 external angles in clockwise or counterclockwise order.
 Start your list with the biggest external angle.
-You don't need to write the degree symbol $^\circ$
+You don't need to write the degree symbol ^\circ

 2018 Math Prize for Girls problems p4

-Let $ABCDEF$ be a regular hexagon.
-Let $P$ be the intersection point of $\overline{AC}$ and $\overline{BD}$.
-Suppose that the area of triangle $EFP$ is 25.
+Let ABCDEF be a regular hexagon.
+Let P be the intersection point of \overline{AC} and \overline{BD}.
+Suppose that the area of triangle EFP is 25.
 What is the area of the hexagon?

-Let $ABCDEF$ be a regular hexagon.
-Let $P$ be the intersection point of $\overline{AC}$ and $\overline{BD}$.
-Suppose that the area of triangle $EFP$ is 25.
+Let ABCDEF be a regular hexagon.
+Let P be the intersection point of \overline{AC} and \overline{BD}.
+Suppose that the area of triangle EFP is 25.
 What is the area of the hexagon?

 2018 Math Prize for Girls problems p10

-Let $T_1$ be an isosceles triangle with sides of length 8, 11, and 11.
-Let $T_2$ be an isosceles triangle with sides of length $b$, 1, and 1.
-Suppose that the radius of the incircle of $T_1$ divided by the radius of the circumcircle of $T_1$ is equal to the radius of the incircle of $T_2$ divided by the radius of the circumcircle of $T_2$.
-Determine the largest possible value of $b$.
+Let T_1 be an isosceles triangle with sides of length 8, 11, and 11.
+Let T_2 be an isosceles triangle with sides of length b, 1, and 1.
+Suppose that the radius of the incircle of T_1 divided by the radius of the circumcircle of T_1 is equal to the radius of the incircle of T_2 divided by the radius of the circumcircle of T_2.
+Determine the largest possible value of b.

-Let $T_1$ be an isosceles triangle with sides of length 8, 11, and 11.
-Let $T_2$ be an isosceles triangle with sides of length $b$, 1, and 1.
-Suppose that the radius of the incircle of $T_1$ divided by the radius of the circumcircle of $T_1$ is equal to the radius of the incircle of $T_2$ divided by the radius of the circumcircle of $T_2$.
-Determine the largest possible value of $b$.
+Let T_1 be an isosceles triangle with sides of length 8, 11, and 11.
+Let T_2 be an isosceles triangle with sides of length b, 1, and 1.
+Suppose that the radius of the incircle of T_1 divided by the radius of the circumcircle of T_1 is equal to the radius of the incircle of T_2 divided by the radius of the circumcircle of T_2.
+Determine the largest possible value of b.

 2018 Math Prize for Girls problems p13

-A circle overlaps an equilateral triangle of side length $100\sqrt{3}$.
+A circle overlaps an equilateral triangle of side length 100\sqrt{3}.
 The three chords in the circle formed by the three sides of the triangle have lengths 6, 36, and 60, respectively.
 What is the area of the circle?

-A circle overlaps an equilateral triangle of side length $100\sqrt{3}$.
+A circle overlaps an equilateral triangle of side length 100\sqrt{3}.
 The three chords in the circle formed by the three sides of the triangle have lengths 6, 36, and 60, respectively.
 What is the area of the circle?

 2018 Math Prize for Girls problems p15

-In the $xy$-coordinate plane, the $x$-axis and the line $y=x$ are mirrors.
-If you shoot a laser beam from the point $(126, 21)$ toward a point on the positive $x$-axis, there are $3$ places you can aim at where the beam will bounce off the mirrors and eventually return to $(126, 21)$.
-They are $(126, 0)$, $(105, 0)$, and a third point $(d, 0)$.
-What is $d$?
+In the xy-coordinate plane, the x-axis and the line y=x are mirrors.
+If you shoot a laser beam from the point (126, 21) toward a point on the positive x-axis, there are 3 places you can aim at where the beam will bounce off the mirrors and eventually return to (126, 21).
+They are (126, 0), (105, 0), and a third point (d, 0).
+What is d?
 (Recall that when light bounces off a mirror, the angle of incidence has the same measure as the angle of reflection.)

-In the $xy$-coordinate plane, the $x$-axis and the line $y=x$ are mirrors.
-If you shoot a laser beam from the point $(126, 21)$ toward a point on the positive $x$-axis, there are $3$ places you can aim at where the beam will bounce off the mirrors and eventually return to $(126, 21)$.
-They are $(126, 0)$, $(105, 0)$, and a third point $(d, 0)$.
-What is $d$?
+In the xy-coordinate plane, the x-axis and the line y=x are mirrors.
+If you shoot a laser beam from the point (126, 21) toward a point on the positive x-axis, there are 3 places you can aim at where the beam will bounce off the mirrors and eventually return to (126, 21).
+They are (126, 0), (105, 0), and a third point (d, 0).
+What is d?
 (Recall that when light bounces off a mirror, the angle of incidence has the same measure as the angle of reflection.)

 2018 Math Prize for Girls problems p17

-Let $ABC$ be a triangle with $AB=5$, $BC=4$, and $CA=3$.
-On each side of $ABC$, externally erect a semicircle whose diameter is the corresponding side.
-Let $X$ be on the semicircular arc erected on side $\overline{BC}$ such that $\angle CBX$ has measure $15^\circ$.
-Let $Y$ be on the semicircular arc erected on side $\overline{CA}$ such that $\angle ACY$ has measure $15^\circ$.
-Similarly, let $Z$ be on the semicircular arc erected on side $\overline{AB}$ such that $\angle BAZ$ has measure $15^\circ$.
-What is the area of triangle $XYZ$?
+Let ABC be a triangle with AB=5, BC=4, and CA=3.
+On each side of ABC, externally erect a semicircle whose diameter is the corresponding side.
+Let X be on the semicircular arc erected on side \overline{BC} such that \angle CBX has measure 15^\circ.
+Let Y be on the semicircular arc erected on side \overline{CA} such that \angle ACY has measure 15^\circ.
+Similarly, let Z be on the semicircular arc erected on side \overline{AB} such that \angle BAZ has measure 15^\circ.
+What is the area of triangle XYZ?

-Let $ABC$ be a triangle with $AB=5$, $BC=4$, and $CA=3$.
-On each side of $ABC$, externally erect a semicircle whose diameter is the corresponding side.
-Let $X$ be on the semicircular arc erected on side $\overline{BC}$ such that $\angle CBX$ has measure $15^\circ$.
-Let $Y$ be on the semicircular arc erected on side $\overline{CA}$ such that $\angle ACY$ has measure $15^\circ$.
-Similarly, let $Z$ be on the semicircular arc erected on side $\overline{AB}$ such that $\angle BAZ$ has measure $15^\circ$.
-What is the area of triangle $XYZ$?
+Let ABC be a triangle with AB=5, BC=4, and CA=3.
+On each side of ABC, externally erect a semicircle whose diameter is the corresponding side.
+Let X be on the semicircular arc erected on side \overline{BC} such that \angle CBX has measure 15^\circ.
+Let Y be on the semicircular arc erected on side \overline{CA} such that \angle ACY has measure 15^\circ.
+Similarly, let Z be on the semicircular arc erected on side \overline{AB} such that \angle BAZ has measure 15^\circ.
+What is the area of triangle XYZ?

 2019 Math Prize for Girls problems p3

 The degree measures of the six interior angles of a convex hexagon form an arithmetic sequence (not necessarily in cyclic order).
-The common difference of this arithmetic sequence can be any real number in the open interval $(-D, D)$.
-Compute the greatest possible value of $D$.
+The common difference of this arithmetic sequence can be any real number in the open interval (-D, D).
+Compute the greatest possible value of D.

 A paper equilateral triangle with area 2019 is folded over a line parallel to one of its sides.
 What is the greatest possible area of the overlap of folded and unfolded parts of the triangle?